Joe E. Tata: Personal life

 Tata married Susan Levy on October 30, 1976, and the two subsequently divorced.
-They had one child, Kelly Katharine Tata.
-Tata described himself as a lifelong Democrat.
+They had one child, a daughter.

 Death

 Tata was diagnosed with Alzheimer's disease in 2018.
 His daughter Kelly created a GoFundMe page to help cover the cost of his care, which continued after his death to raise money for the Alzheimer's Association.
-Tata died on August 24, 2022 at a care facility in the Woodland Hills neighborhood of Los Angeles at the age of eighty-five.
+Tata died on August 24, 2022, at a care facility in the Woodland Hills neighborhood of Los Angeles at the age of eighty-five.

 Tributes to Tata were paid by a large number of entertainment industry figures, including Beverly Hills, 90210 co-stars Ian Ziering, Jason Priestley, Tori Spelling, Jennie Garth, Vincent Young, and Brian Austin Green, and author Kim Gruenenfelder.
-A segment on Good Morning America depicting photo and video tributes from the cast and loved ones quickly went viral following Tata's death.